konstantinosmpouros/hybrid-recsys/notebooks/README.md

 > **Memory:** loads the Dual-Head's five base models (~14.5 GB RAM).
 Run with ~15 GB free.
 > Figures are saved with the `15_cs_*` prefix.

 ---

+## 16_evaluation_report.ipynb — Consolidated evaluation report

+The single notebook that **gathers every result and figure** from notebooks 01–15 and explains each one. **Read-only and lightweight** — it loads `all_metrics.json` for the tables and **references the saved figures** (`artifacts/figures/*.png`); it loads **no model** and recomputes nothing, so it runs in seconds with no special memory.
+Sections: §0 protocol, metric definitions and the master results table · §1–2 data & features ·
+§3 rating accuracy (RMSE/MAE) · §4 ranking (P/R/F1/NDCG/AUC@K) · §5 the rating-vs-ranking
+trade-off · §6 beyond-accuracy · §7 **how each hybrid fuses CB+CF** · §8 per-model diagnostic
+gallery · §9 the nb15 case study · §10 verdict · §11 a figure-integrity check (verifies all 41
+referenced figures exist).
+This is the presentation-ready results writeup; run notebooks 03–15 first so the figures exist.

+---